-Somalia occupies a land area of 637,540 square kilometres and only 13% of Somalia's land is arable, of which only 8% has been cultivated and 98% is made up of rangelands.
+Somalia occupies a land area of 637,540 square kilometres and only 13% of Somalia's land is arable, of which only 8% has been cultivated and 98 % is made up of rangelands.
 Land is one of the most valuable resources that nature has provided, actually it need to be protected.
-Actually, the way we manage and govern the land resources has a direct impact on food security and nutrition, climate change, livelihoods, security, peace and stability.
-Access to and control over land has a significant impact on the power dynamics within a society and among members of the same family.
-The Federal Government of Somalia and IGAD Member States are all recognized that the IGAD region faces multiple challenges, ranging from natural disasters to man-made crises; hence FGS is indebted to the IGAD Land Governance Program which focuses light on the plight of cross border cooperation, pastoralists and particularly women, youth and disadvantaged communities in the region.
+Actually, the way we

 In Somalia, it is particularly at a time when millions of people in the region are facing food deficit and faces a variety of man-made and natural disasters and impact of climate change, hence it is very crucial to halt and reverse the loss of forest cover, rangeland degradation and biodiversity loss through sustainable forest and rangeland management; and promotion of sustainable use of terrestrial ecosystems, including protection, restoration, afforestation, and reforestation, also increase efforts to prevent land and forest and rangeland degradation and biodiversity loss and take urgent actions to combat desertification, climate change and its impact; and build resilience communities.

 Another significant issue that has given the courage or confidence of elite exploitation in Somalia is the absence of unambiguous land tenure rights and applicable law.
 To address the underlying causes of exploitation, the FGS must bridge the gap between customary tenure systems and the administration of statutory law.
 These differences have allowed the more powerful elites to seize land and have exacerbated clan rivalries.
 There are no clear land tenure rules or institutions at the national or municipal levels.

 There is no single government authority in charge of managing these land tenure concerns, but the Federal Ministry of Livestock, Forestry and Range is the leading institution of the land governance in Somalia, as well as in charge of managing the highest percentage of land, landscape, forestry and rangelands.
 A priority should be given to drafting land-reform laws that incorporate traditional dispute-resolution mechanism such as xeer, as well as strengthening the FGS's competence to judge land-related conflicts.
 Somalia has successfully participated in the 11th steering committee meeting of the regional land governance on 1-2 June 2022, Entebbe, Uganda.
 The country presented its report of the current status and progress of the Somalia's land governance focusing on productive sectors with the aim of sustainably enhancing disaster resilience of vulnerable communities.
-The IGAD Regional initiative and cross boarder progress toward land governance are illustrated below table: Table 1: Land Governance
+The IGAD Regional initiative and cross boarder progress toward land governance are illustrated below table:

+Table 1: Land Governance